wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-data-source-limits-powerapps-canvas-app/includes/1-delegation-overview.md

-Before you choose your data source in Power Apps it’s important to understand delegation.
+Before you choose your data source in Power Apps, it’s important to understand delegation.
 By using delegation, Power Apps optimizes its interaction with data sources to minimize the amount of transferred data.
 Put more simply, Power Apps uses delegation to offload the processing (which includes filtering, searching, and sorting) of data to the data source when available.
 Delegable processing is dependent on the data source and function being utilized.
 If you have a lot of data and need to rely on the back-end data source for operations such as filtering, then you might want to consider moving (or replicating) your data into an environment (such as Common Data Service) that works well with delegation.
 To replicate your data from a different source, you can use the Data Integrator to move data into Common Data Service.

 Delegation in action
 --------------------